-Million Fibers per Liter (MFL) million fibers per liter is a measure of the presence of asbestos fibers that are longer than 10 micrometers analysis indicates that the constituent is not present or not tested.
+Million Fibers per Liter (MFL) million fibers per liter is a measure of the presence of asbestos fibers that are longer than 10 micrometers.

 Millirems per year (mrem/yr) measure of radiation absorbed by the body.

 Nephelometric Turbidity Unit (NTU) nephelometric turbidity unit is a measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.